WebAssembly/binaryen/README.md

 $ ./build.sh
 ```

-* `asm2wasm` requires a C++11 compiler.
+* `asm2wasm` and `wasm-shell` require a C++11 compiler.
 If you also want to compile C/C++ to asm.js and then to WebAssembly (and not just asm.js to WebAssembly), you'll need Emscripten (the [stable SDK (or normal manual install)](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html) is fine).
 * `wasm.js` requires Emscripten, using the `incoming` branch in the `emscripten`, `emscripten-fastcomp` and `emscripten-fastcomp-clang` repos (the stable SDK, which is enough for `asm2wasm`, is not enough for `wasm.js`).
+* Older versions of gcc hit [this bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=51048).
+You probably need gcc 5.0 or later, or a recent version of clang.
+If you have Emscripten, you can just use the native clang++ from that, it is recent enough.

 ## Running